astra-the-boop/mybuttcheeks/README.md

-## Heyyyy!!
+## OMG AN UPDATE?!?!
-So progress with the game's been pretty good lately, but from now until maybe the end of the prologue or start of the first arc, things might be a bit slow since I'll have to start working on the storyline and all!
-Thanks for the support <3
+hi folkss so how many weeks has it been since my last commit? like 4? so what have i done, uhhh not much, but hey, the prologue (act 0) is almost done now! just need to finish some things up and add a save file system!! <3 see yall soon, ill try to update this consistently despite school!
-- astra.zenkaa (main dev)
+- astra.celestine (main dev)

 > Made with Godot v4.2.2
-### Latest Version: **Astropath 0.2.3** (12 Jul 2024)
+### Latest Version: **Astropath 0.3.0** (10 Aug 2024)

 ## Instructions:
 ### Recommended: